Mohamed bin Zayed Al Nahyan

-Scholars characterize the UAE under Mohamed as an authoritarian capitalist country, and a rentier state.
-In 2019, The New York Times named Mohamed as the most powerful Arab ruler, and was named as one of the 100 Most Influential People of 2019 by Time magazine.
-He is known to be an opponent of the Muslim Brotherhood, Iran and its proxies in the Middle East.
-Since becoming de facto president, the UAE participated in the war against ISIS in Iraq and Syria, the Syrian civil war and was officially part of the Saudi-led coalition in Yemen until Mohamed disagreed with Saudi Arabia's approach in the war for its support of Al-Islah, a party which is known to have close connections with the Muslim Brotherhood but has maintained his support of the Southern Transitional Council.
-Mohamed has also been the main backer of the Rapid Support Forces (RSF) in the Sudanese civil war.
-He fell out with the Obama administration on the Iran nuclear deal and supported the US withdrawal from the Iran nuclear deal.
-The UAE was a leading party in the Qatar diplomatic crisis, in which the UAE, Saudi Arabia, Bahrain and other Arab countries like Egypt and Jordan severed diplomatic relations with Qatar based on claims that Qatar supports the Muslim Brotherhood and its offshoot organizations.
-Mohamed maintained a close relationship with US President Donald Trump, with reports suggesting that Mohamed was pushing Trump to take a tougher stance on Iran and the Muslim Brotherhood.
-In September 2020, the UAE, alongside Bahrain, and later Morocco and Sudan, signed the Abraham Accords, an agreement to normalize diplomatic relationship with the State of Israel, a deal which was brokered by Trump.
-The UAE has more recently been involved in an economic rivalry with Saudi Arabia, and opposed Saudi efforts for OPEC+ production cuts.
+In 2019, The New York Times named Mohamed as the most powerful Arab ruler, and he was named as one of the 100 Most Influential People of 2019 by Time magazine.
+He is an opponent of the Muslim Brotherhood, Iran, and its proxies in the Middle East.
+Since becoming de facto leader, the UAE participated in the war against ISIS in Iraq and Syria, the Syrian civil war, and was part of the Saudi-led intervention in the Yemeni civil war, until Mohamed disagreed with Saudi Arabia's support of Al-Islah, a Yemeni party connected with the Muslim Brotherhood, but he has maintained his support of the Southern Transitional Council.

+Mohamed has been the main backer of the Rapid Support Forces (RSF) in the Sudanese civil war.
+He fell out with the Obama administration on the Iran nuclear deal, and supported US withdrawal from the Iran nuclear deal.
+The UAE was a leading party in the Qatar diplomatic crisis, in which the UAE, Saudi Arabia, Bahrain, and other Arab countries severed diplomatic relations with Qatar, based on accusations that Qatar supports the Muslim Brotherhood and off-shoot organizations.
+Mohamed maintained a close relationship with US President Donald Trump, with reports suggesting Mohamed was pushing Trump to take a tougher stance on Iran and the Muslim Brotherhood.
+In 2020, the UAE, alongside Bahrain, Morocco and Sudan, signed the Abraham Accords, an agreement to normalize diplomatic relationship with Israel, brokered by Trump.
+The UAE has been involved in an economic rivalry with Saudi Arabia, and opposed Saudi efforts for OPEC+ production cuts.